rx0a/Account-Shredder/README.md

 ## Overview

-This is a full stack JPA CRUD project that is written in Java and utilizes Sprring boot and Spring REST APIs.
+This is a full stack JPA CRUD project that is written in Java and utilizes Spring boot and Spring REST APIs.
 The API calls are done with AJAX and dynamically displayed with Javascript.

 ## Technologies Used